pellens/Sass-grid/README.md

     </div>

+###2.3 Pushing a grid-element

+You can push a grid element by the width of a column:

+	// Column based push
+	<div class="col-6 col-push-3">6 columns wide, pushed 3 columns to the right</div>

+	// Percentage based push
+	<div class="grid-50 push-25">50% wide, pushed 25% to the right</div>

 ##3.
 Customize

 Since every client or project has it's *own requirements*, we have to take this into account when setting up the gridsystem.
 You can customize: